Tata Motors: Tata Nexon

 The Tata Nexon is a subcompact crossover SUV produced by Tata Motors since 2017.
 It is the first crossover SUV from Tata Motors, and occupies the sub-4 metre crossover SUV segment in India.
 The electric version of the Nexon was revealed on 19 December 2019.
 The Nexon EV uses components from Tata Motors' electric vehicle technology brand Ziptron.
 The electric motor produces 94.7 kW and 245 Nm of torque and 0 - 100 under 9.9 seconds.
 It has a 30.2 kWh battery with an ARAI rated range of up to 312 km.

 The battery can be fully charged in under 8 hours using a complimentary AC charger.
 It can also be charged using a 15-ampere power cable that can be used at any place with the necessary power socket.
 DC 25 kW fast charging can be used to charge the battery from 0 to 80% in 1 hour.

+Restructuring

+In March 2024, Tata Motors announced plans to undergo a significant restructuring by splitting into two separate listed entities.
+This strategic move aims to enhance operational efficiencies and focus on distinct business segments.
+The demerger is expected to allow each entity to pursue tailored growth strategies and attract specific investor bases.
+The announcement was well-received by the market, with Tata Motors' stock experiencing a notable jump following the news.